scerelli/pigro.me/src/content/blog/teaching-journey-day-1.md

 In our most recent pre-sessions, Maestra Giorgia and I decided to inject a bit of mystery and excitement into the classroom.
 We designed an introductory quest, a story for the children to unravel.
 This approach was aimed at sparking their interest right from the start.<br>

 Maestra Giorgia shared her insight that role-playing, woven with educational goals, could be one of the most engaging teaching methods.
-It's the allure of storytelling, the joy of play, that captivates young minds, making complex concepts more accessible and intriguing.
+It's the allure of storytelling, together with the joy of play, that captivates young minds, making complex concepts more accessible and intriguing.

 We reflected on what the role of a coder, someone who writes instructions for a machine, might mean to them.
 Considering they were learning about scribes in history class, we drew a parallel: just as scribes were essential in their time for documenting important information, today's programmers play a similar role in our digital world.
 The concept was to frame programmers as the modern scribes of our time, translating human intent into machine actions.
 <br /><br />

 ## The Quest Begins

 The adventure started with the children discovering a secret message in class, a coded note that, once deciphered, led them straight to me in the computer room.
-And let's set the scene correctly: our "computer room" is merely an empty space (for now), underused and forgotten, which we will transform into a tech exploration zone.
+But let's describe the setting correctly: our "computer room" is merely an empty space (for now), underused and forgotten, which we will eventually transform into a tech exploration zone.
 <br />
 <br />